DzOlha/Information-Systems-Design-Methods-2025/prime_numbers/README.md

-# Task 1: Implement the algorithm of generating the first `n` prime numbers
+# This repository contains implementations of two different algorithms for generating the first n prime numbers:
+- The Sieve of Eratosthenes
+- A custom algorithm, based on the pseudocode provided below

 ![img.png](media/pseudocode.png)